julianss/odoo-installer/README.md

 **PostgreSQL Superuser Password**
 - Password for the `postgres` user
-- Required to create databases and users
+- Required to create database users
 - Must already be set on your PostgreSQL installation

 **Database Names** (defaults provided):
 - Test: `odoo_test_db`
 - Staging: `odoo_staging_db`
 - Production: `odoo_prod_db`
+- **Note:** These names are for reference only.
+The actual databases will be created by Odoo on first access.

 **Database Users** (defaults provided):
 - Test: `odoo_test`
 - Staging: `odoo_staging`
 - Production: `odoo_prod`
+- Users are created with CREATEDB privilege to allow Odoo to create databases

 **Database Passwords**:
 - Click "Generate Secure Password" for each environment